UK Regulations

 UK Balcony Solar Regulations: Everything You Need to Know

-The regulatory picture for plug-in balcony solar in the UK is changing rapidly.
+The regulatory picture for plug-in balcony solar in the UK has changed.
 Here's a clear, up-to-date overview of where things stand — and what it means for you.

 The Current Situation